imjaydeepvaghela/crud-mongodb-nodejs/README.md

 The server setup involves initializing the Express application, setting up middleware, and establishing a connection to MongoDB.

-## Product Model

-The model defines the schema for product data using Mongoose.
-It includes fields such as name, quantity, price, and image.

-## Product Controller

-The controller contains the logic for CRUD operations on product data.
-It includes functions to fetch all products, get a product by ID, add a new product, update a product, and delete a product.

-## Product Routes

-The routes file defines the endpoints for product-related operations.
-It maps HTTP methods to controller functions for handling requests.

-## Error Handling Middleware

-The error handling middleware ensures that errors are caught and managed effectively.
-It logs errors and sends appropriate error responses to clients.

-## Running the Application

-To run the application:

-1. Ensure MongoDB is installed, running, and accessible.
-2. Install the required dependencies using `npm install`.
-3. Start the server with the command `node server.js`.

-The application listens on port 3000 by default.

-## Dependencies

-The application relies on the following dependencies:

-- `dotenv`
-- `express`
-- `mongoose`
-- `cors`
-- `express-async-handler`

 ## User Authentication with JWT

 This Node.js application provides user registration and role-based authentication using JSON Web Tokens (JWT) and MongoDB.